sxcer/sxc_winbuild/README.md

     pacman -S wget
     wget https://github.com/sxcer/sxc_winbuild/raw/master/sxc_winbuild.sh
     sh sxc_winbuild.sh
+Make sure you do NOT run the above from the msys2_shell.bat file, it won't work.
+That shell is for working on msys2 itself and not for building with mingw compilers.
+I will be adding a check that ensures you are in the right environment but it's probably not there yet.

-If you do not edit BASEDIR near the top of the script, C:\src will be used to build in.
+If you do not edit BASEDIR near the top of the script, ~/src will be used to build in.
 All downloads, unpacking and building will be done in this directory or subdirectories of it.